 The Great CAPA Balancing Act: Knowing How And When To Act

 Many have written about companies that lack the resolve to fix a problem, even long after it is identified.
-But there are also reports of countless resources which are wasted by fixing problems that probably didn’t need or justify the effort.
+But there are also reports of countless resources which are wasted by fixing problems that probably didn’t need fixing or justify the effort.
 Balancing these requires a blend of front end categorizations that help all employees known when action is needed, starting with these key questions:

 - How often is the problem likely to occur?
 (Frequency)